-30 Defendant John Giglio was tried, convicted and sentenced for forgery related crimes.
-While Giglio's case was pending appeal, his attorney filed a motion for a new trial, claiming that there was newly discovered evidence that the key Government witness-"the only witness linking [Giglio] with the crime"- had been promised that he would not be prosecuted in exchange for his testimony.
-The defense attorney's motion was initially denied, but certiorari review was granted "to determine whether the evidence [that was] not disclosed . . . require[d] a new trial under the due process criteria of" cases, including Brook and With the William & Walds of 1963), which "held that suppression of material evidence justifies a new trial" whether the prosecutor intended to withhold information or not.
+31 Defendant John Giglio was tried, convicted and sentenced for forgery related crimes.
+While Giglio's case was pending appeal, his attorney filed a motion for a new trial, claiming that there was newly discovered evidence that the key Government witness-"the only witness linking [Giglio] with the crime"-had been promised that he would not be prosecuted in exchange for his testimony.
+The defense attorney's motion was initially denied, but certiorari review was granted "to determine whether the evidence [that was] not disclosed . . . require[d] a new trial under the due process criteria of' cases, including Brady v.
+Maryland, 373 U.S. 83, 87 (1963), which "held that suppression of material evidence justifies a new trial" whether the prosecutor intended to withhold information or not.
 "An affidavit filed by the Government as part of its opposition to a new trial confirm[ed] [Giglio's] claim that a promise was made to [the key Government witness]" by the former Assistant United States Attorney "that [the witness] would not be prosecuted if he cooperated with the Government."
 This promise of leniency was made by the formerly assigned Assistant United States Attorney who did not handle the trial; and the Assistant United States Attorney who handled the trial was unaware of the promise.
 The Supreme Court held that nondisclosure of material evidence "is the responsibility of the prosecutor"-whether nondisclosure was intentional or not-and that such action is directly attributable to the Government.
 Addressing the topic of "turnover," principally, the Court explained that "[t]o the extent this places a burden on the large prosecution offices, procedures and regulations can be established to carry that burden and to [e]nsure communication of all relevant information on each case to every lawyer who deals with it."
 Giglio's conviction was reversed, and the case was remanded to the lower court.

-- 31 This section addresses subpoenas directed to system-based advocates.
-For information concerning community-based advocates and subpoenas, please contact NCVLI for technical assistance. - 32 Terminology for subpoenas varies from jurisdiction-to-jurisdiction.
+32 This section addresses subpoenas directed to system-based advocates.
+For information concerning communitybased advocates and subpoenas, please contact NCVLI for technical assistance.

+33 Terminology for subpoenas varies from jurisdiction-to-jurisdiction.
 Common examples of subpoenas include: "subpoenas"; "subpoenas duces tecum"; "deposition subpoenas"; and "subpoenas ad testificandum."
 See Subpoena, Black's Law Dictionary (8th ed.
+2004).

-2004). - 33 See Subpoena, Black's Law Dictionary (8th ed.
+34 See Subpoena, Black's Law Dictionary (8th ed.
 2004) (defining "subpoena" as "[a] writ commanding a person to appear before a court or other tribunal, subject to a penalty for failing to comply"); subpoena duces tecum, Black's Law Dictionary (8th ed.
 2004) (defining "subpoena duces tecum" as "[a] subpoena ordering the witness to appear and to bring specified documents, records, or things"); deposition subpoena, Black's Law Dictionary (8th ed.
-2004) (defining "deposition subpoena" as "1. [a] subpoena issued to summon a person to make a sworn statement in a time and place other than a trial[;] [and] 2. [i]n some jurisdictions, [this is referred to as] a subpoena duces tecum").
+2004) (defining "subpoena issued to summon a person to make a sworn statement in a time and place other than a trial[;] [and] 2. [i]n some jurisdictions, [this is referred to as] a subpoena duces tecum").
+35 Attorney work product "is generally exempt from discovery or other compelled disclosure."
+Work product, Black's Law Dictionary (8th ed.
+2004).